emcfadzean/inspirational-homepage/README.md

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

 To learn React, check out the [React documentation](https://reactjs.org/).

 # inspirational-homepage

+Codecademy portfolio project to apply concepts learnt in React and Redux modules.

+## Upcoming features

+- Users can check the current weather
+- Users are shown an inspirational image
+- Users can cycle through multiple fetched images
+- Users are shown an inspirational quote
+- Users can write down their goals
+- Users can delete goals
+- Users can mark goals as complete